sachadavies/amads/paper.md

 # Acknowledgements

 We strive to cite all involved in the research gathered here.
-If you notice any absence, please let us know.
+All contributors to the new repository appear in the commit history and are generally listed as authors of the respective files.
-The design of this code library is informed by conversations with all relevant presidents (those cited above).
+The design of this code library is informed by conversations with all relevant precedents (including those cited above).
-Many thanks to those developers.
+Many thanks to those developers, and to the new ones.
 Finally, we thank Dagstuhl for supporting
 [seminar number 24302](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/24302)
 which helped advance these plans.